University of Florida word mark

 Links:

-Researchers must include all positions, scientific appointments and affiliations from the last three years in their Biosketch.
+Researchers must include all current positions, scientific appointments and affiliations in their Biosketch.

-New!
-The 2021 NIH notice clarifies that within the ‘Positions, Scientific Appointments, and Honors’ section of the Biosketch, researchers must list all positions and scientific appointments both domestic and foreign, including affiliations with foreign entities or governments.
+The NIH Forms-H guidance clarifies that within the ‘Positions, Scientific Appointments, and Honors’ section of the Biosketch, researchers must list in reverse chronological order all current positions and scientific appointments both domestic and foreign, including affiliations with foreign entities or governments.
 This includes titled academic, professional, or institutional appointments whether or not remuneration is received, and whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary).
-Listing must be in reverse chronological order.

-Disclosing Foreign Activities to NIH as Foreign Component
+Disclosing Foreign Activities to NIH as Foreign Components

 NIH defines “foreign component” as the performance of any significant scientific element or segment of a project outside of the U.S., either by UF (including any UF employee), by a subrecipient, or by a researcher employed by a foreign entity, whether or not grant funds are expended.
 There is a 2-part test for determining whether an activity meets the definition of foreign component: (1) whether a portion of the project will be conducted outside of the U.S. and (2) whether that portion of the project is significant.
 Some examples of activities that may be considered a significant element of the project include, but are not limited to: